 Training Device Setup

-Step 1: Attach resistance cord closest to the top of the paddle handle to the Wall, Pole, Tree at a height of a full extended arm above the head.
+Step 1: Attach resistance cord closest to the top of the handle to the Wall, Pole, Tree at a height of a full extended arm above the head.

 Step 2: Step out a few paces from that Wall, Pole, Tree etc to the position for the attachment point for the bottom resistance cord.